jagrafft/presentations/arrays_types_fp_julia_python/slides.md

   - Untyped list made strictly typed made more flexibly typed again

 :::notes
-- I am not sure what is meant by "intelligently whenever possible"
-  - I interpret this as an enlargement of already bulky state
+- I interpret "intelligently whenever possible" (from last slide) as an enlargement of already bulky state.
-- Gains from abstraction are strictured due to architecture
+- Gains from abstraction are strictured due to architecture.
-- It takes three packages (Base, NumPy, Pandas) to add missing value support
+- It takes three packages (Base, NumPy, Pandas) to add missing value support.
 :::

 ## Julia Array

 # Functional Programming